SamuelBrudner/flyrigloader/README.md

 - **Recursive discovery**: Search through nested subdirectories
 - **Extension filtering**: Filter files by one or more extensions
 - **Pattern filtering**: Include or exclude files based on substring patterns
+- **Metadata extraction**: Extract structured metadata from filenames using regex patterns
+- **Date parsing**: Automatically parse and extract dates from filenames

 #### Usage Examples